jfmekker/bna-language/README.md

 BNA is an assembly-inspired programming language designed to keep things strict and simple.
 Operations are atomic, and the syntax is *close* to English.
 See the wiki for more information.

 ## Pronunciation
 BNA is meant to be pronounced as 'banana', but feel free to call it 'buh-nah' or just 'BNA'.
 The acronym takes inspiration from other recursive acronyms, primarily GNU (GNU's Not Unix).

 ## Contributing
-BNA is in **very** early stages, so direct *code* contributions most likely won't be taken.
-However, please offer any advice or suggestions!
+BNA is still in an early beta stage, so it will be difficult to have parallel development without running into conflicts.
+That being said, contributions are very welcome.
+Check the issues list for work to pickup, or open issues for bugs, feature requests, or wiki updates.

 ## Future Plans
 BNA currently translates BNA code to equivalent Python.
 However, this is somewhat limiting when it comes to type-enforcement and dynamic jumps.
 The next few minor releases will see more functionality added to this, as well as cleaning things up for a full semi-stable release.